To all the Wildflowers & Keepers of the Meadow out there.

 A little place in the world you can visit, no matter where you are and whenever you need to slow down.

 Press play and let the meadow move gently around you.
-Watch the flowers sway and the horses graze, read the letter waiting below, write one of your own, or close your eyes and listen for a while.
+Watch the flowers sway and the horses graze, read a letter or two waiting below, write one of your own, or close your eyes and listen for a while.

 Let your shoulders rest, your breathing soften, and the noise of the busy world drift a little farther away.